Hypernatremia and hyponatremia are two different medical terms. Hypernatremia medical definition is “Hyper means “excess” while hypo means “low”.

 There are two types of electrolytes in our blood cations and anions.

-- Cations- They are four in numbers having positive charge on their surface.
+- Cations- They are four in number having a positive charge on their surface.

 - Sodium (Na+)